What Is Government Contract Factoring and How Does It Work?

 Government invoice factoring is generally safer because you are collateralizing invoices that customers will eventually repay.
 Because your cash advances are almost guaranteed to be repaid, you can focus on growing your business instead of stressing over debt repayment.

-Invoice Factoring vs Quick Pay Discounts
+Invoice Factoring vs. Quick Pay Discounts

-In quick pay discounts, you offer lower prices to customers who pay before their invoice is due to encourage faster payments and accelerate cash flow when needed.
+With quick pay discounts, you offer lower prices to customers who pay before their invoice is due to encourage faster payments and accelerate cash flow when needed.
 However, this method heavily depends on what your customers prioritize.
 If they prefer having good cash flow or more money on hand, they may ignore your offer and decide to pay when the invoice is due, leaving you low on cash and unable to develop your business.

 Government invoice factoring is usually more reliable because you are guaranteed to receive a cash advance as long as you’re approved.

-Typical Factoring Rates and Fees
+Typical Government Contract Factoring Rates and Fees

 Your invoice factoring fees depend on how much you plan to factor and how long customers take to pay.
 Factoring more amounts and getting customers to pay faster generally lead to better rates.